philanc/luazen/README.md

 # luazen

-[Luazen](https://github.com/philanc/luazen) is a small library with various encoding, compression and cryptographic functions.
+[Luazen](https://github.com/philanc/luazen) is a small library with various compression, encoding and cryptographic functions for Lua: LZMA, base64 and base58, Chacha20, curve25519 key exchange, ed25519 signature, Blake2b hash, Argon2i key derivation and more...

 All the functions work on strings, there is no stream or chunked complex interface.

 ### Recent changes